-It's most important that the front stage matching is good; a slight difference in the surround sound is acceptable and will not result in a high point deduction.

-In the S-class the point are only from 0 to 17 and only for the front system.
+- It's most important that the front stage matching is good; a slight difference in the surround sound is acceptable and will not result in a high point deduction. - In the S-class the point are only from 0 to 17 and only for the front system.

-Sounds the explosion like an explosion
+• Sounds the explosion like an explosion

-(only M-class and X-class)

-+1 - +8 points Surround lacking focus/position (add the points to the experienced points)
+(only M-cat) +1 - +8 points Surround lacking focus/position (add the points to the experienced points) (also S-cat) 14 - 17 points Excellent matching throughout the whole system

-(also S-class)

-14 - 17 points Excellent matching throughout the whole system

-9 - 13 points

-4 - 8 points

-1 - 3 points

 Poor Surround matching

 Slight difference front stage

 Poor front stage matching

+No sound